(Last Updated on : 04-04-2018)

 Concept of Demons in India

-the demons are represented as the ancient enemies of the Gods, as warring against the Gods and sometimes gaining the upper hand.
+, the demons are represented as the ancient enemies of the Gods, as warring against the Gods.
 The demons are described there as the inventors and special patrons of bloody sacrifices.
-Every new deity grains prodigious victories over the demons and yet somehow they never are thoroughly conquered.
-In all Brahmanical books and legends in which the state of the original inhabitants of Peninsular India is described, it is referred to a period when demons ruled in the primeval jungles.
-At that the jungles were inhabited solely by vile sinners who ate flesh and offered bloody sacrifices.
-Indian mythology has also broadly categorized these demons.
+Every deity gains phenomenal victories over the demons and somehow they never are conquered.

 and past lives.

 in India.
-Their association can be traced to the time of Devadasis
+Their association can be traced to the time of Devdasis

-in Hindu temples.
-Women suffering unnatural death often become Chedipe.
-These spirits rides tiger in the moonlit night.
+suffering unnatural death often become Chedipe.
+These spirits rides tiger in the moon

-Churel is a female ghost as per the Hindu mythology.
+Churail is a female ghost as per the Hindu mythology.
 They have been described with hideous and terrible appearances.
-Churel also appears in the devious disguise of a youthful, beautiful maiden.
-Three types of Churels have been have been mentioned namely Poshi churels, Soshi churels and Toshi churels.
+Churail also appears in the devious disguise of a youthful and beautiful maiden.
 They are often known to be found around graveyards, abandoned battlefields, tombs, crossroads, etc. According to some legends, a woman who dies during childbirth or pregnancy or due to suffering at the hands of her in-laws will come back as a Churel to seek revenge, particularly targeting the males in her family

 Pishacha has been defined by the Hindu mythology as flesh-eating demons.
 The origin of these demons are shrouded in mystery, however some people believe that they have been created by Lord Brahma.
 Their description figures them with dark complexion, bulging veins and protruding red eyes.
 Pishachas also possess the power to take up different forms at will along with being invisible.
 They are believed to feed on human energies and many a times possess human beings, altering their thoughts.
 They are blamed as the cause of many illnesses.